praveentcom/passport-ui/install-site/README.md

-# Install Passport UI Site
+# Passport UI - Installation Site

 This is the installation documentation site for Passport UI, built with Next.js and using the actual Passport UI components as a test bed.

 ## Development

-From the root of the passport-ui repo:
+From the root of the passport-ui repository:

 ```bash
 # Install dependencies